Christmas Stocking Ideas and Tutorial

 Fabric or Coat Fabric for the back piece

-Trims, Tassels, Buttons, Bells and/or Pom Pons, optional
+Trims Tassels, Buttons, Bells, Pom Pons, etc. optional

 Thimble or Finger Protector